Ed Asner, acclaimed 'Mary Tyler Moore Show' actor, dies at 91 - KESQ

 After “Lou Grant” was canceled, Asner continued to work prolifically in movies and television, popping up in such series as “Modern Family,” “ER,” “Studio 60 on the Sunset Strip,” “The X-Files,” “The Good Wife,” “Grace and Frankie,” “Hot in Cleveland” and “Cobra Kai.”
 The stocky actor played Santa Claus more than once, perhaps most notably in the film “Elf” (2003).

-Asner won fans among a new generation of moviegoers when he gave voice to the bespeckled widower and retired balloon salesman Carl Fredricksen in Pixar’s 2009 heartwarming film, “Up.”
+Asner won fans among a new generation of moviegoers when he gave voice to the bespectacled widower and retired balloon salesman Carl Fredricksen in Pixar’s 2009 heartwarming film, “Up.”

 The child of Orthodox Jewish immigrants, Asner was born in Kansas City, Missouri.
 He first became interested in performing through a weekly radio program produced by his high school.
 He served in the military before landing in Chicago, performed on Broadway and later headed to California.

-Note: This story has been corrected to described Asner’s “Up” character as bespectacled.